marcelortizv/triplediff/README.md

 - 🔲 Built-in plotting capabilities for visualizing results.
   - This can be done easily by users.
 E.g., event-study type estimates can be plotted using `ggplot2`.
 See the quick start example.
-- 🔲 Repeated cross-sections data.
+- 🔲 Repeated cross-sectional data.
 - 🔲 Unbalanced panel data.